 Roundabout in 2011 in ‘s-Hertogenbosch, Netherlands with priority for cyclists on the separate cycle path around the roundabout

 By 2010 the recommendations were adopted by most municipalities.
 Cyclists did no longer have priority on nearly all of the rural roundabouts.
 But it is different for urban roundabouts: some municipalities refuse to adopt the recommendation even though they were repeatedly asked to change the priority on their roundabouts by even the minister of transport.
-This could have to do with the fact that first investigations revealed that roundabouts where cyclists have priority were “slightly less safe” than those where they do not have right of way.
+Assen is one of the dissident municipalities.
+This could have to do with the fact that one investigation revealed that roundabouts where cyclists have priority were considered “slightly less safe” than those where they do not have right of way.
 However both situations are considerably safer than traditional cross roads junctions.
-Apart from SWOV (Institute for Road Safety Research) all the other institutes were therefore in favor of priority for cyclists in built up areas.
-On VVN’s website this is explained: Although it is supposed to be safer for all cyclists to not have priority, Veilig Verkeer Nederland (Safer Traffic Netherlands) does not find this desirable.
-It would have negative consequences for the mobility of cyclists.
-Especially in built up areas cycling is to be preferred over driving.
-This should be reflected in the right of way.
+Apart from SWOV (Institute for Road Safety Research) all the other institutes were therefore in favour of priority for cyclists in built up areas.

 Now that the rule has been in force for over a decade and all traffic users could get used to the priority rules, the Cyclist’s union sees a high and growing appreciation for these roundabouts.
 Interestingly cyclists also report a decreasing number of “near misses” and they give high marks for comfort.
 The most important type of roundabout is the single-lane roundabout.
 It can handle 20,000 – 25,000 vehicles per day.
 With a steady arrival of vehicles, a roundabout can have a shorter waiting time than a signalized junction.
 In general, the waiting time for cyclists and pedestrians is shorter on a roundabout, even without priority, than at signalized junctions.
 When an intersection with traffic lights is replaced by a roundabout, the emission goes down by 29% for CO and 21% for NOx.
 The noise emission decreases in both cases.